Go Back

 Instructions

-• Wash Shiso: Submerge the red shiso leaves with stems in a bowl of water.
-Gently shake the leaves to remove dirt.
+• Wash Shiso: Submerge the red shiso, stems and all, in a bowl of water.
+Gently shake to remove dirt.
 Drain well.

-• Remove Leaves and Dry: Strip the leaves from stems and spread them on a plate or sieve.
-Dry in a well-ventilated area.
-Leaves should be slightly soft, not completely crisp.
+• Remove Leaves and Dry: Strip the leaves from the stems and spread them on a plate or colander.
+Dry in a well-ventilated spot until slightly soft — not completely crisp.
+See Kitchen Notes for more detail.

-• Measure Salt: Weigh the dried leaves, then measure 10% of that weight in salt.
+• Measure Salt: Weigh the dried leaves, then measure out 10% of that weight in salt.

 100 g red shiso leaves

-• First Salt Massage: Sprinkle half of the salt over the leaves and mix.
-Let sit for 30 minutes until the leaves soften.
+• First Salt Massage: Sprinkle half of the salt over the leaves and mix lightly.
+Let it sit for 30 minutes until the leaves soften.

 10 g salt

 • Massage Thoroughly: Massage the leaves until dark juice appears.
-Squeeze out excess liquid and discard it.
+Squeeze out the liquid and discard.

 • Second Salt Massage: Add the remaining salt and massage again until a reddish-purple juice appears.
-Squeeze and discard excess liquid.
+Squeeze and discard.

 • Add Ume Vinegar: Add ume vinegar (about 1 tablespoon per 25 g of shiso).
 Gently massage until the leaves turn a vibrant pink.